RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 \anchor SNBEP_RBOX
 <H2>RBOX counter</H2>
-<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Ring-to-QPI (R3QPI) interface in the Uncore.
+<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Ring-to-QPI (R3QPI) interface in the uncore.
 The description from Intel&reg;:<BR>
 <I>R3QPI is the interface between the Intel&reg; QPI Link Layer, which packetizes requests, and the Ring.<BR>
 R3QPI is the interface between the ring and the Intel&reg; QPI Link Layer.
 It is responsible for translating between ring protocol packets and flits that are used for transmitting data across the Intel&reg; QPI interface.
 It performs credit checking between the local Intel&reg; QPI LL, the remote Intel&reg; QPI LL and other agents on the local ring.
 </I><BR>
 The R3QPI performance counters are exposed to the operating system through PCI interfaces.
 Since the RBOXes manage the traffic from the LLC-connecting ring interface on the socket with the QPI interfaces (SBOXes), the amount is similar to the amount of SBOXes.
 See at SBOXes how many are available for which system configuration.
-The name RBOX originates from the Nehalem EX Uncore monitoring where those functional units are called RBOX.
+The name RBOX originates from the Nehalem EX uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>